heyjochen/notes/src/site/notes/2_Literature Notes/Culture of Excellence.md

 **What is the role of trust, failure and shared responsibility when it comes to Team Dynamics?**
-	**Trust:** Means that the team can rely on each other and to bring all your thoughts and ideas to the table without fear **Failure:** Accept failure as a challenge to overcome on the way to success **Shared Responsibility:** While every team member has their own goals, team goals are priority #1
+	**Trust:** Means that the team can rely on each other and to bring all your thoughts and ideas to the table without fear **Failure:** Accept failure as a challenge to overcome on the way to success **Shared Responsibility:** While every team member has their own goals, team goals are priority number one
 ### Velocity, Experimentation, and Learning
 **What are the two metrics when it comes to that?**
 	1. How quickly can you deliver? -> The faster you are at delivering any, the more you can learn from